Great to see you in class!

 This can be done through real conversations (NOT automated stuff), over email, phone, Skype, one-on-one coaching meetings, etc.

-If you do all of these AND if your process is crafted right and is performant, then your leads will get to the stage where they are Qualified.
+If you do all of these AND if your process is crafted right, then your leads will get to the stage where they are Qualified.

 Your goal.
 Your number one goal.